tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 4. It is a special case of prime number.
 All other even numbers are not prime numbers.

-5. A collection of prime numbers can be kept.
+5. A collection of prime numbers will need to be kept.

 6. The first prime number “2” can begin this collection.